Are you considering becoming a locum OT? Here we breakdown six key reasons why life as a locum OT could be for you:

 So how much can I earn?
 A locum OT can earn between £22-37 per hour.
 As a locum, you will be expected to manage your own finances and career; for instance, managing your timesheets, professional development and setting up your own pension scheme if required.
 It may also be worth noting that if you’re happy with your agency’s service, most will have an opportunity for you to earn a monetary bonus, by referring colleagues or friends in the industry to them.

 Some agencies offer CPD support and can assist in funding your development.
-You should also keep in regular contact with The College of Occupational Therapists and the British Association of Occupation Therapists and try to attend some of the many conferences that are on offer.
+You should also keep in regular contact with The Royal College of Occupational Therapists and try to attend some of the many conferences that are on offer.

 • Locum work is often misperceived